Azure/diagnostics-eventflow/README.md

 For EventFlow to know about the item factory it must appear in the 'extensions' section of the configuration file.
 Each extension record has 3 properties:

 1. "category" identifies extension type.
-Currently types recognized by DiagnosticPipelineFactory are inptuFactory, filterFactory, outputFactory or healthReporter.
+Currently types recognized by DiagnosticPipelineFactory are inputFactory, filterFactory, outputFactory or healthReporter.
 2. "type" is the tag that identifies the extension in other parts of the configuration document(s).
 It is totally up to the user of an extension what she uses here.
 3. "qualifiedTypeName" is the string that allows DiagnosticPipelineFactory to instantiate the extension factory